AlgoTradingHub/theplatform-book/source/verbs/file/println.md

 # println

 Prints down a string line representation of `x`.
-Format string contains `%` at each position to be replaced by formatted value.
+Format string contains `%` at each position to be replaced by formatted vаlue.

 **Syntax:** ```println[".. %";x..]```